amd/gaia/README.md

 - write your code in keeping with the same style as the rest of this repo's code.
 - add a test under `./tests` that provides coverage of your new feature.

 The best way to contribute is to add a new agent that covers a unique use-case.
-You can use any of the agents such as Neo under ./agents folder as a starting point.
+You can use any of the agents/bots under ./agents folder as a starting point.

 ## Create your own agent